-- Drop a course after the start date.....\$30.00 per transaction - Drop prior to the start date......100% Tuition Refund - Drop prior to the second week of the course......75% Tuition Refund - Drop prior to the third week of the course......50% Tuition Refund - Drop during/after the third week of the course......0% Tuition Refund
+- Drop a course after the start date.....\$30.00 per transaction - Drop prior to the second week of the course......75% Tuition Refund - Drop prior to the third week of the course......50% Tuition Refund - Drop during/after the third week of the course......0% Tuition Refund

-Please note students will not be automatically dropped for not participating during the first week.
+\\Please note students will not be automatically dropped for not participating during the first week.
 Lack of participation for one week will reduce the final grade by one letter grade.
 If you have to miss the first week of the online course, you must contact your instructor in writing before the first week.
 However, a grade reduction will apply.